 GDPR is an assertive set of laws that should protect the personal information of users of the internet from unauthorized use, and also ensure that their privacy is protected against intrusive solicitation by businesses.
 The law is being looked upon with great appreciation by authorities all over the world and will redefine standards of compliance and rights.
-The Aritic team is working actively to prepare themselves for the upcoming enforcement of the law in May 2018, and we intend that our customers are able to do the same.
+The Aritic team has actively been following the rules since May 2018, and we intend that our customers are able to do the same.
 Under the GDPR compliance, is relevant for any personal data, relating to an identified or an identifiable natural person.

 This comprehensive, detailed guide may come in handy for businesses to stay compliant and also for individuals who need to know their rights.
 Aritic offers several services related to the collection of and sharing of details as and when a campaign may require.
 This guide highlights all the relevant changes the law has brought about in the definitions and responsibilities of the parties involved with all the processes related to personal data.
 Yet this cannot be a substitute for legal or professional consultation, explaining how GDPR applies to your organization.